Korean Seon: Contemporary Seon

 Since the middle of the 20th century Christianity has competed with Buddhism in South Korea, while religious practice has been suppressed in North Korea.

 Seon continues to be practiced in Korea today at a number of major monastic centers, as well as being taught at Dongguk University, which has a major of studies in this religion.
 The largest Buddhist denomination is the Jogye Order.

 In the 1980s a debate arose about "sudden" versus "gradual" enlightenment".
 Since Jinul Korean Seon was based on the integration of practice and scholarly study in the slogan "sudden enlightenment, gradual cultivation".
 The modern Korean Seon master Seongcheol revived the slogan "sudden enlightenment, sudden cultivation", ascribed to Huineng.
 The last three Supreme Patriarchs of the Jogye Order have a stance in this debate that is in accordance with Seongcheol.

+Democratic features

+Stuart Lachs observes that Korean Sŏn places less stress on the figure of the teacher than does Japanese Zen, which is more hierarchical.
+In Korean Sŏn, the role of pangjang, the equivalent of roshi, is an elected position with an initial ten year term limit.
+Pangjangs can also be recalled by a vote.
+Lachs feels this model is instructive, as it would remove much of the hierarchy and idealization of the teacher so prevalent in American Zen centers, which follow more the Japanese style.

+According to Robert Buswell, in Korean Sŏn, the "master-student relationship is not nearly as formal and restrictive as we might suspect from most Western accounts of the Zen tradition. [...]
+Few [monks] develop a deep personal rapport with a single teacher.
+A monk's affinities are really more with his fellow meditation monks, rather than with a specific master. [...]
+In this way, Buddhist thought and practice is kept separate from the person of the master; a monk learns from many teachers, but does not take any one person's version of the dharma to be definitive."

 Spread in the United States

 Korean Seon has been spread in the US by Seungsahn.
 He was a temple abbot in Seoul and after living in Hong Kong and Japan, he moved to the US in 1972, not speaking any English.
 On the flight to Los Angeles, a Korean American passenger offered him a job at a laundry in Providence, Rhode Island, which became headquarters of Seung Sahn's Kwan Um School of Zen.
 Shortly after arriving in Providence, he attracted students and founded the Providence Zen Center.
 The Kwan Um School has more than 100 Zen centers on six continents.

 Another Korean Zen teacher, Samu Sunim, founded Toronto's Zen Buddhist Temple in 1971.
 He is head of the Buddhist Society for Compassionate Wisdom, which has temples in Ann Arbor, Chicago, Mexico City, and New York City.